Reeves & Co.: Steam engines

 The company built steam plowing engines for the American and Canadian West and provided an engine and boiler approved by Provinces of Alberta and Saskatchewan.
 These new engines fulfilled these provinces' revised boiler laws enacted in 1910.
 There, steam breaking plows were needed to till the virgin soil.

 The massive 40-120 (and later 140) HP engines were brought out in 1908 and their two stories height allowed the driver (engineer) to see over the cross-compound engine.
 They built engines in nominal horsepower sizes: 13 hp, 16 hp, 20 hp, 25 hp, 32 hp and 40 hp.
 The "140" referenced above was the "brake horsepower."

 Emerson-Brantingham

 Reeves & Company was sold to Emerson-Brantingham on January 1, 1912.
 Emerson-Brantingham also acquired the Gas Traction Company, Rockford Engine Works, and the Geiser Manufacturing Co.; but by 1915 ran into financial difficulties.
 After a merger with the former D. M. Osborne company, in 1928 it was bought by J. I. Case Company, now Case Corporation.
 The company also moved to its present location in Pico Rivera, California and eventually grew to a size of over 170,000 square feet and over 300 employees.

-Reeves & Company - clock manufacturer
+Reeves & Company North Carolina

 There was another Reeves & Company in North Carolina and Tennessee which made clocks in the 1820s.
 These two companies were not related.